Loading...

 Safety note

 setuid is a privilege escalation mechanism.
-In real systems, you do not set this on random scripts or unknown binaries.
+In production, do not set this on scripts or untrusted binaries.
 This lab uses /bin/true as a harmless stand-in.

 Command